Users & User Groups

 Creating a New User

-1. From the Admin Create User screen, enter the user’s name in the First Name and Last Name fields.
+2. Enter the user’s name in the First Name and Last Name fields.

-2. Enter the user's email address in the Email field.
+3. Enter the user's email address in the Email field.
 The email address is used to:

 • Receive the Resolver sign-up email containing instructions on creating a new password and signing into Resolver.

-• Authenticate the user when logging into Resolver.
+• Authenticate the user when logging in to Resolver.

-1. (Optional) The following toggle switches are options settings and can give users absolute access or visibility in the system:
+2. (Optional): The following toggle switches are options settings and can give users absolute access or visibility in the system:

-Admin or All Access toggle switches on for new user accounts.
+Resolver recommends not enabling the All Data Access toggle switch for new user accounts.

-Optional Toggle Switches
+Account Status Toggle Switches

-1. (Optional) Select a language from the Language field dropdown menu to change the system's language setting.
-Before you can set an alternate language setting, an Administrator needs to download a Languages .csv file from the system, map language translations to the user interface text, and upload the .csv file for use within Resolver.
+1. (Optional): Select a language from the Language field drop-down menu to change the system's language setting.
+Before you can set an alternate language setting, an Administrator needs to download a Languages CSV file from the system, map language translations to the user interface text, and upload the CSV file for use within Resolver.

 2. Click the Create button to create the new user account.